sebv/yeoman_windows_tutorial/README.md

 - Ideally here you want to configure Google Chrome as your default browser.
 (Or Firefox)
 - Type `grunt server` and watch the show.
 - If it is working `Control+c` to terminate program.
-- In Github gui commit change and sync.
+- In Github gui, commit and sync.
 - Check that all the file appear on the Github website.

 ### Make live changes